The Synthetic Hilbert Additive Group Scheme: The Spherical Hilbert Group Scheme

 \subsection{The Spherical Witt Vectors}

 Let $R$ be a perfect $\bF_p$-algebra.
 The spherical Witt vectors $\bS \mathbb{W}(R)$ gives a canonical way of lifting the Witt vector construction to the spectral setting~\cites{elliptic2,BSY22,antieau2023spherical}.
-To provides us with \emph{spherical Witt vectors} functor
+This provides us with \emph{spherical Witt vectors} functor

 from the category of perfect $\bF_p$-algebras to the category of connective $p$-complete $\bE_\infty$-algebras.
 The following result lists some of its important properties that we will use.

 \begin{proposition} Let $k$ be a perfect $\bF_p$-algebra.
 Then $\bS \mathbb{W}(k)$ is $p$-completely flat over $\bS^{\wedge}_p$ and there are natural equivalences